ngiger/rapflag/README.md

 ```
 ### run as follows
 ```
-ruby rapflag.rb
+rapflag
-ruby rapflag.rb -c (clean option to show daily income and daily value of your wallet)
+rapflag -c (clean option to show daily income and daily value of your wallet) rapflag -p
 ```
 Enjoy your reports.
 More to come.
 Feedback always welcome.